Do You Have a Curved Spine?

 Lordosis Symptoms:

 I’ve noticed that my back seems rounded.
 I experience fatigue and mild back pain.
 Sometimes the area around my spine is tender and sore.
 Occasionally I may even have difficulty breathing.
 I’ve noticed an abnormal curve of my spine or someone else's.
-My clothes appear to not fit as well as they use to, seeming uneven.
+My clothes appear to not fit as well as they used to, seeming uneven.
 I’m experiencing pain in my back and spine that makes moving difficult.
 When lying on my back on a hard surface, there is a large space beneath my lower back and the surface.

 Kyphosis of the spine: